john-paul-keenan/partnerBriefing/readme.md

 Assuming everything installed and pulled without issue, you're ready to get started.

-## Using Kong
+## Next Steps

-Now that we have everything all setup, we're ready to get started.
-Head over to [https://github.com/john-paul-keenan/kong](https://github.com/john-paul-keenan/kong) to find the commands.
+Now, you have everything installed on your local machine you will need to use Kong.
+I'll be back in another session to do some demos with you, but if you want to take an early look, please visit [https://github.com/john-paul-keenan/kong](https://github.com/john-paul-keenan/kong)